Pavel Nedvěd: Directorship

 On 12 October 2010, Exor (the Agnelli family's investment company) nominated Nedvěd to be part of Juventus' board of directors.
 On 23 October 2015, Nedvěd was appointed vice chairman of the board of directors.

 On 28 November 2022, the entire Juventus board of directors resigned due to the Plusvalenza scandal, in which Juventus had committed capital gain violations.
 On 20 January 2023, Nedvěd was suspended from holding office in Italian football for eight months due to his involvement in the scandal.

 On 8 January 2025, Nedvěd became sporting director of Saudi club Al Shabab.

-As part of business group Fotbal HK 1905, Nedved will take control of the ownership of FC Hradec Králové as of 1st January 2026.
+As part of business group Fotbal HK 1905, Nedved will take control of the ownership of FC Hradec Králové as of 1 January 2026.

 Personal life

-Nedvěd has lived with his wife Ivana since 1992.
+Nedvěd started living with his wife Ivana in 1992.
 The couple have two children who are named Ivana and Pavel after their parents.
 The couple split in 2019 and Nedvěd started dating an equestrian.
 Nedvěd's 2010 autobiography was published in Italian as La mia vita normale.
 Di corsa tra rivoluzione, Europa e Pallone d'oro.
 It was translated into Czech as Můj obyčejný život and released in the Czech Republic in 2011.